Western Star Logo

 What is Western Star?

-It is an American heavy-duty truck manufacturer specializing in producing reliable and durable vehicles for various economic sectors such as mining, logging, and construction.
+It is an American heavy-duty truck manufacturer specializing in producing reliable, durable vehicles for various economic sectors, including mining, logging, and construction.
 Customers can personalize their trucks as per their requirements and specifications thanks to the company’s wide range of truck layouts and options.
 The trucks are known for their rugged construction, high performance, and ability to handle even the most challenging road situations and work environments.

 1967 – 1980